Magic-Abracadabra/magic-import/README.md

 # start coding from here
 ```
-Usually, everything will get done for you.
+Now, the python keyword "import" has been in a magic spell.
 Modules of the latest version can be installed before your following imports.

+# For example:

 If you don't have the numpy,
 ```python